top of page

 "A treatment plan that works for one pet might not work as well for another pet.
 Be patient as you and your pet adjust to the new diet, medications, and lifestyle," says American Veterinary Medical Association.

-Pet Diabetes Prevention
+Diabetes Prevention

 "You can help prevent diabetes by keeping your pet at its ideal weight," says Oregon Veterinary Medical Association.
 "Control food intake, and provide it with opportunities to exercise," they add.

-Regular Exercise and Balanced Diets Support Pet Health
+Regular Exercise and Balanced Diets Support Health

-Exercise helps companion animals maintain a healthy weight, which can help prevent diabetes and improve insulin sensitivity—both crucial for managing the condition effectively.
+Exercise helps companion animals maintain a healthy weight, which can help prevent diabetes and improve insulin sensitivity — both crucial for managing the condition effectively.

 • Daily walks for dogs: Regular, moderate walks help regulate blood sugar and keep dogs active.